httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 - {{representation-digest}} describes concepts related to representation digests,
-- {{digest}} defines the Digest request and response header and trailer field,
+- {{digest-field}} defines the Digest request and response header and trailer field,
+- {{representation-digest-field}} defines the Representation-Digest request and response header and trailer field,
-- {{content-digest}} defines the Content-Digest request and response header and trailer field,
+- {{content-digest-field}} defines the Content-Digest request and response header and trailer field,
-- {{want-fields}} defines the Want-Digest and Want-Content-Digest request and response header and trailer field,
+- {{want-fields}} defines the Want-Digest, Want-Representation-Digest and Want-Content-Digest request and response header and trailer field,
-- {{algorithms}} describes algorithms and their relation to Digest,
+- {{algorithms}} describes algorithms and their relation to the fields defined in this document,
 - {{state-changing-requests}} details computing representation digests,
-- {{examples-unsolicited}} and {{examples-solicited}} provide examples of using Digest and Want-Digest.
+- {{examples-unsolicited}} and {{examples-solicited}} provide examples of using Representation-Digest and Want-Digest.

 ## Concept Overview

+The HTTP fields defined in this document can be used for HTTP integrity.
+Senders choose a hashing algorithm and calculate a checksum from an input related to the HTTP message, the algorithm identifier and checksum are transmitted in an HTTP field.
+Receivers can validate the checksum for integrity purposes.
+Hashing algorithms are registered in the HTTP Digest Algorithm Values Registry (see
+{{algorithms}}).

+Selecting the data on which checksums are calculated depends on the use case of HTTP messages.
+This document provides different headers for HTTP representation data and HTTP content.

-This document defines the `Digest` request and response header and trailer field; see {{digest}}.
-At a high level, the value contains a checksum, computed over `selected representation data` ({{Section 3.2 of SEMANTICS}}), that the recipient can use to validate integrity.
-Basing `Digest` on the selected representation makes it straightforward to apply it to use-cases where the transferred data requires some sort of manipulation to be considered a representation or conveys a partial representation of a resource, such as Range Requests (see {{Section 14.2 of SEMANTICS}}).
+This document defines the `Digest` ({{digest-field}}) and `Representation-Digest` ({{representation-digest-field}}) request and response header and trailer fields.
+These carry a set of checksum values computed by applying hashing algorithms to `selected representation data` ({{Section 3.2 of SEMANTICS}}).
+Using selected representation data for HTTP integrity supports use-cases where the transferred data requires some sort of manipulation to be considered a representation.
+Or where data conveys a partial representation of a resource, such as Range Requests (see {{Section 14.2 of SEMANTICS}}).  `Digest` and `Representation-Digest` fulfill the same use, the notable difference is that the syntax of the fields is different. `Digest` uses a legacy syntax that maintains compatibility with {{RFC3230}}. `Representation-Digest` uses Structured Fields syntax and it's use is RECOMMENDED instead of `Digest`.

-To support use-cases where a simple checksum of the content bytes is required, this document introduces the `Content-Digest` request and response header and trailer field; see
+There are use-cases where a simple checksum of the HTTP content bytes is required.
+The `Content-Digest` ({{content-digest-field}}) request and response header and trailer field is defined to support checksums of content ({{Section 3.2 of SEMANTICS}}).
-{{content-digest}}.

-`Digest` and `Content-Digest` support algorithm agility.
-The `Want-Digest` and `Want-Content-Digest` fields allows endpoints to express interest in `Digest` and `Content-Digest` respectively, and preference of algorithms in either.
+`Digest`, `Representation-Digest` and `Content-Digest` support hashing algorithm agility.
+The `Want-Digest`, `Want-Representation-Digest` and `Want-Content-Digest` fields are used respectively to express interest in their counterpart along with a preference list of algorithms.

+`Digest`, `Representation-Digest` and `Content-Digest` are collectively termed integrity fields.

-Digest field calculations are tied to the `Content-Encoding` and `Content-Type` header fields.
+Integrity field calculations are tied to the `Content-Encoding` and `Content-Type` header fields.
 Therefore, a given resource may have multiple different checksum values when transferred with HTTP.

-Digest fields do not provide integrity for
+Integrity fields do not provide integrity for
 HTTP messages or fields.
 However, they can be combined with other mechanisms that protect metadata, such as digital signatures, in order to protect the phases of an HTTP exchange in whole or in part.